ajhenry/switchdb/README.md

 # SwitchDB

 A database, and DSL, of mechanical keyboard switches.
-Served as a website at [https://anyswitch.xyz](https://anyswitch.xyz)
+This dataset powers <https://keebreviews.com>, and is meant to be a comprehensive list of all mechanical keyboard switches.

 ## Contributing